Joseph-Kocis/Truth-Table-App/readme.md

 This project was created during the Knight Hacks Hack-a-thon at UCF in March 2019.

-The goal of this project to to generate truth tables given a propositional logic formula.
+The goal of this project is to generate truth tables given a propositional logic formula.
 This would help reduce manual labor of college students taking classes such as discrete math.

 Equations are stored in `UserDefaults`, so they persist even after the application is quit.